Disney+ unveils new subscriber-only perks for the holiday season

-Disney+ subscribers can unlock special perks for a limited time, ranging from discounted Disney merchandise to free Marvel comics.
+(KTLA) – Disney+ subscribers can unlock special perks for a limited time ranging from discounted Disney merchandise to free Marvel comics.

-The streaming company unveiled the Disney+ Perks website, a hub for discounts on all things Disney.
-The website is the company’s way of “saying thank you’ for being the best part of our story this holiday season.”
+The streaming platform unveiled the Disney+ Perks website, a hub for discounts on all things Disney.

 Here are some of the discounts subscribers can enjoy